Deadline for applications

 - Peer connections and networks with other residents and users of Cove Park and SSW

-The selected artist will travel first to Cove Park from 15 August 2022.
-The second half of the residency will take place at SSW, from 9 October 2022.
 Both host organisations will be in contact with the artist throughout the residency period, with network meet ups and check-ins scheduled to support the development of the artists’ practice.
+Although the dates and locations for residency are set, SSW and Cove Park will work with the artist to plan and structure the residency based on their needs and ambitions.

 No artistic outcome from the residency is required.
 It is an opportunity to dedicate time to your practice and fulfil your needs, however the underlying interest and commitment to environmental sustainability at both Cove Park and Scottish Sculpture Workshop might inform the research and production of new work.
 The Artist grant requires a report published as an archival blog post or podcast at the end of each two-month residency period.
 If the artist would like to share process or work developed through the programme in other ways this can be discussed, however this is not a requirement of the residency opportunity.